nitroshare/qmdnsengine/README.md

 ### Documentation

-To learn more about the building and using the library, please visit this page:
+To learn more about building and using the library, please visit this page:

 https://ci.quickmediasolutions.com/job/qmdnsengine-documentation/doxygen/